ESG considerations in fixed income: Rapid expansion trend continues

 We have observed that those investors who also have equity offerings leverage their equity counterparts to increase influence when engaging with the underlying companies.
 Some bond managers who have limited or no equity offering try to partner with other bond managers to increase influence.
 Climate Action 100+, an investor-led climate engagement coalition launched in 2017, helps facilitate such bond managers to coordinate the engagement activities with other investors4 - referred to as collaborative engagement.
 As the importance of active ownership continues to increase, so will the consensus among investors to incorporate active management across all asset classes.

 There is ever-growing global support to tackle climate risk and while Europe has led the way in regulations to tackle ESG measures, there are signs that other regions, like the U.S., are following a similar path towards developing taxonomies and standards.
-Canada is also working on developing a green taxonomy, that is more suitable to resource-heavy economies.
-Increased regulations which focus on transparency, disclosure and use of common language in sustainable investing assist in global standardization of the ever-evolving ESG practices.
+Increased regulations which focus on transparency, disclosure and use of common language in sustainable investing assist in global standardisation of the ever-evolving ESG practices.
 At the same time, reportable data gaps exist in the fixed income market around ESG considerations.
 Bond investors are trying to comply with regulations, despite the data not being readily available for certain fixed income segments.

 The increased pressure to tackle climate risk through climate risk disclosures is resulting in the climate-related reporting format generating a lot of attention.
 Third-party data providers continue to expand their reporting capabilities around the measurement of greenhouse gas (GHG) emissions – specifically where it connects to the global transition pathway required to limit global warming to below two degrees Celsius (signed under the Paris Agreement).
 Climate risk can be segregated into physical risk – referring to climate-related damage that impacts asset prices - and transition risk – referring to those arising from the shift toward a low-carbon economy.
 The Task Force on Climate-Related Financial Disclosures (TCFD) guidelines detail how to disaggregate the transition and physical risks, yet some of these risks are challenging to quantify.